1992 Ku-ring-gai state by-election

 A by-election was held for the New South Wales Legislative Assembly seat of Ku-ring-gai on Saturday, 22 August 1992.

-It was triggered by the resignation on 24 June 1992 of Liberal Party Premier, Nick Greiner, after the scandal known as the 'Metherell affair'.
+It was triggered by the resignation on 24 June 1992 of Liberal Party MP and premier Nick Greiner after the scandal known as the 'Metherell affair'.
 The seat was subsequently won by Stephen O'Doherty of the Liberal Party.
 However the Liberals suffered a 14% drop in their primary vote, and a 17% drop in their two party preferred vote.

 Background

 The seat of Ku-ring-gai, a traditionally safe Liberal seat, was held since 1980 by Nick Greiner, who had been Premier of New South Wales since 1988.
 However, with the hung parliament result of the 1991 election, Greiner's performance in government had become dependent on the support of the few independent members of the legislative assembly.
 With the resignation from the party of former minister Terry Metherell in October 1991, the government's majority became even tighter.
 The government subsequently created a job for Metherell, a position with the Environment Protection Agency, which he accepted, effectively engineering a vacancy in a seat the Liberal Party would recover at a by-election.

 While the Liberal Party won the by-election, there was a much higher cost.
 Because the Greiner government was in a minority, it could not prevent the Legislative Assembly referring the matter of Metherell's appointment to the Independent Commission Against Corruption, which made findings of corruption.
 These findings were eventually ruled by the Supreme Court of New South Wales as being outside the powers of the ICAC to make, but by then Premier Greiner had already resigned as Premier and an MP after the four independent MPs threatened to bring down the government if Greiner stayed in office.